HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 #### Multicast

-- Node with a piece of information to be communicated to everyone
+- ***Node with a piece of information to be communicated to everyone***
-- Distributed group of Nodes = Processes at internet-based host
+- Distributed group of Nodes = Processes at Internet-based host
 - Problem: you want to get information out to other members in your group
 - There might be multiple multicast message going around at the same time, each of them from potentially, a different sender.